Keeping an Asthma Diary

 Each day:

-- Measure your PEFs using a peak flow meter, and record the readings in your diary.
-Be sure you measure PEF before taking your daily asthma medications.
+• Measure PEFs using a peak flow meter, and record the readings in your diary.
+Be sure to measure PEF before taking your daily asthma medications.

-- If your highest PEF reading is less than 80% of your personal best, you must follow the instructions you were given by your health care provider in your asthma action plan.
+• If the highest PEF reading is less than 80% of your personal best, you must follow the instructions given by your health care provider in your asthma action plan.
 Also remember to check PEFs more frequently that day, including an evening PEF.

-Remember to take your asthma diary to each of your doctor visits so your doctor can assess how well your asthma treatment plan is working.
+Remember to take the asthma diary to each doctor visit so your doctor can assess how well your asthma treatment plan is working.